top of page

 Q. How long does the report last?

-Please note that the UK Border Agency will not accept reports that are greater than 12 weeks old.
+The report is valid for 3 months from the date it is issued, and the UK Border Agency will not accept reports that are greater than 12 weeks old.

 Q. Can I use the lounge as a bedroom?